NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 • Obtain information about the child’s current functioning, including: school attendance, attainments, emotional and behavioural state, peer relationships, mobility, and any use of aids.

-• Explore family functioning including effects of the child’s difficulties on the family.
-Health and wellbeing of siblings
+• Explore family functioning, including the effects of the child’s difficulties on the family.
+Health and well-being of siblings

-It is important to note that some children’s and adolescent’s views may be influenced by and mirror the caregiver’s views.
-The fact that the child is dependent on the parent may lead them to feel loyalty to their parents and they may feel unable to express their own views independently, especially if differing from the parents.
+It is important to note that some children’s and adolescents’ views may be influenced by and mirror the caregiver’s views.
+The fact that the child is dependent on the parent may lead them to feel loyalty to their parents, and they may feel unable to express their own views independently, especially if differing from those of their parents.
 (The RCPCH have developed resources, with input from children and young people, to aid their communication with health professionals) Download RCPCH ‘Being Me’ resources at:

 Additionally, agreement should be reached regarding the following:

-• Whether further investigations and seeking of further medical opinions is warranted in the child’s interests.
+• Whether further investigations and seeking further medical opinions are warranted in the child’s interests.

 • If the child does not have a secondary care paediatric Consultant involved in their care, consideration needs to be given to involving local services.